sualko/cloud_piwik/README.md

 ## Installation
 - Download and extract to <code>CLOUD_DIR/apps/piwik/</code>
 - Enable app
-- If needed create a new site in your Piwik installation
+- If needed create a new site in your Piwik/Matomo installation
-- Insert Piwik site id and url on the cloud admin page (e.g. site id: <code>1</code>, url: <code>//domain.tld/piwik/</code>)
+- Insert Piwik/Matomo site id and url on the cloud admin page (e.g. site id: <code>1</code>, url: <code>//domain.tld/piwik/</code>)
-- If Piwik is hosted under a different domain as your cloud you maybe need to use one of two possible proxy methods:
+- If Piwik/Matomo is hosted under a different domain as your cloud you maybe need to use one of two possible proxy methods:
  - Add <code>RewriteRule "^piwik/(.*)$" "http://piwik.tld/$1" [P]</code> to your <code>.htaccess</code>
  - Add <code>ProxyPass /piwik/ http://piwik.tld/</code> to your apache VirtualHost section